What Is Wi-Fi 7? Learn About the Latest Wi-Fi Standard

 Wi-Fi 7 vs. Wi-Fi 6E

-With many of us just beginning to upgrade to Wi-Fi 6E, you might wonder what the difference is between that still relatively new standard and the upcoming Wi-Fi 7 standard.
+With many of us just beginning to upgrade to Wi-Fi 6E, you might wonder what the difference is between that still relatively new standard and the newest Wi-Fi 7 standard.

-The short answer is that Wi-Fi 7 expands on the capabilities of Wi-Fi 6E by providing faster speeds of up to 30 Gbps, lower latency, and the innovative Multi-Link Operation (MLO) feature, which allows simultaneous transmission over multiple frequency bands for enhanced performance.
+The short answer is that Wi-Fi 7 expands on the capabilities of Wi-Fi 6E by providing faster speeds exceeding 40 Gbps, lower latency and the innovative Multi-Link Operation (MLO) feature, which allows simultaneous transmission over multiple frequency bands for enhanced performance.
 With wider channel bandwidths up to 320 MHz and operation across 2.4 GHz, 5 GHz, and 6 GHz bands, Wi-Fi 7 will deliver a more efficient and powerful wireless experience, making it a potential game-changer for bandwidth-intensive applications like augmented reality (AR) and virtual reality (VR), automation, and AI.

 Wi-Fi 6E vs. Wi-Fi 7: A Technical Comparison